Warwick Build Guide by gurubashi35

-Warwick’s weakness lies in his utter lack of movement speed in combat.
+Warwick’s weakness lies in his immobility in combat.
 Warwick has one of the lowest base movement speeds in the game.
-Coupled with a complete lack of gap-closing abilities, Warwick has no way to defend against kiting other than landing Infinite Duress or purchasing Stalker's Blade for Chilling Smite.
+Coupled with a complete lack of gap-closing abilities (aside from Infinite Duress, Warwick has no way to defend against kiting other than landing Infinite Duress or purchasing Stalker's Blade for Chilling Smite.

 Buying a grievous wound inflicting item severely reduces Warwick’s healing which plays a large part in his kit.
-For such cheap items like Executioner's Calling and Bramble Vest, and popular items like Morellonomicon available its almost guaranteed that you will never see the full potential of Warwick’s sustain.
+Items like Executioner's Calling, Bramble Vest, and Morellonomicon almost guarantee that you will never see the full potential of Warwick’s sustain.

 Press the Attack is currently the most viable rune on Warwick.
-Press the Attack is easily procced with Warwick auto- Jaws of the Beast-auto and gives a lot of utility with its extra damage during the mid to late game.
+Press the Attack is easily procced given Warwick’s on-hit nature and provides a lot of upfront damage during ganks.
+The rune scales decently during the mid to late game as well.

-Conqueror is also viable as a dueling and solo-carry rune and works even better than Press the Attack in some situations.
+Conqueror is also viable as a dueling-intensive rune and works even better than Press the Attack in situations where the enemy jungler has a good dueling kit.
 The healing you get can make you deceptively tanky and the adaptive damage ensures you rarely lose an even 1v1.

-However, Conqueror takes longer to stack and bring no utility to your team.
-It also requires a build incorporating attack speed to take full advantage of the rune's potential.
+However, Conqueror takes longer to stack and brings no utility to your team.
+It also requires a build incorporating attack speed and/or cdr to take full advantage of the rune's potential.

 Triumph is superior to every other option in this slot.
 Presence of Mind mana refund is unnecessary as Warwick has no mana problems in the jungle.